2. What Information is Collected.

 You have the right to adequate notice of the uses and disclosures of your PHI, and our duties and responsibilities regarding same, as provided for herein.
 You have the right to request both a paper and electronic copy of this Notice.
 You may ask us to provide a copy of this Notice at any time.
 You may obtain this Notice from facility staff or our Privacy Officer.

 RIGHT OF ACCESS TO INSPECT AND COPY

 You have the right to access, inspect and obtain a copy of your PHI for as long as we maintain it as required by law.
 This right may be restricted only in certain limited circumstances as dictated by applicable law.
 All requests for access to your PHI must be made in writing.
 Under a limited set of circumstances, we may deny your request.
 Any denial of a request to access will be communicated to you in writing.
 If you are denied access to your PHI, you may request that the denial be reviewed.
-Another licensed health care professional chosen by Guardian Recovery Network will review your request and the denial.
+Another licensed health care professional chosen by Immersion Recovery Center will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the decision made by the designated professional.
 If you are further denied, you have a right to have a denial reviewed by a licensed third-party healthcare professional (i.e. one not affiliated with us).
 We will comply with the decision made by the designated professional.